 Each draft final report is peer-reviewed by scientists with appropriate technical expertise, including a biostatistician.
 A compilation of the comments of the reviewers, together with the Review Committee's initial review, is sent to the investigator, who has an opportunity to respond to these comments and, if necessary, to revise the report.
 Occasionally, the Review Committee may request major changes such as additional analyses.
-Subsequently, the Review Committee prepares its commentary.
+Subsequently, the Review Committee prepares its commentary, a summary of its independent review of the study.
 The investigator is given an opportunity to comment on the commentary prior to publication.
 The contractual obligation to prepare a comprehensive final report and to participate in the HEI review process distinguishes HEI from most other funding agencies.
 Potential applicants should be aware of the effort associated with this responsibility.

 The HEI Research Reports, which consist of the investigator's final report and the Review Committee's commentary, are the principal means by which the Institute communicates results of its research and review processes.
-They are distributed to the motor vehicle industry, the EPA, the scientific community, libraries that serve medical and scientific communities, and the general public.
+They are distributed to the industry and EPA sponsors, the scientific community, libraries that serve medical and scientific communities, and the general public.
 In addition, the HEI research reports are registered with the National Technical Information Services.
-Reports that have been published are indicated in Appendix B and are available on HEI's website, www.healtheffects.org.
+Reports that have been published are indicated in Appendix C and are available on HEI's website, www.healtheffects.org.